Chatham Islands pigeon

 While rated vulnerable by IUCN, it is considered critically threatened in New Zealand.
-Recovering from a low of 40 birds in the 1980s, the Chatham Island pigeon population is now over 600, and the species is ranked by the IUCN as "Vulnerable", and by the New Zealand Department of Conservation as at 2017 as "Threatened – Nationally Vulnerable".
+Recovering from a low of 40 birds in the 1980s, the Chatham Islands pigeon population is now over 600, and the species is ranked by the IUCN as "Vulnerable", and by the New Zealand Department of Conservation as at 2017 as "Threatened – Nationally Vulnerable".

 The species is largely restricted to the southern forests of Chatham Island (particularly those around the Tuku River).
 A few have been seen elsewhere on Chatham Island and also further afield on Pitt and South East Islands.
 They were common in the 1870s but habitat destruction and predation by mammalian invasive species reduced the population to only 40 birds by 1990.
 Since then, predator control and stock fencing in and around the Tuku valley have resulted in improved breeding success which has led to rapid population growth.

 Traditionally considered a subspecies of the kererū, it was proposed in 2001 to be distinct enough to be raised to full species status.